api3dao/old-api3-docs/airnode/ois.md

 # Oracle Integration Specifications (OIS) 1.0.0

-*This will migrated from docs to its own repo.*
+*This will be migrated from docs to its own repo.*

 *Fields denoted by \* are for documentation purposes and not used by the oracle node.*